What Does Cherry Mean On Snapchat? Teens Are Playing A Coded Game

 - Raisin: "I want to get married to my partner"

-Obviously, fruit is not just fruit anymore on teen Snapchat. and whoever started the game really succeeded in flooding Snapchat Stories with the coded emojis, and in confusing those who weren't in on the joke — at least for a little while:
+Obviously, fruit is not just fruit anymore on teen Snapchat, and whoever started the game years ago really succeeded in flooding Snapchat Stories with the coded emojis.

 For guys who learned that the girls they like were actually "cherries," or "in a relationship," the situation may have even caused some tears and heartbreak: